 Historic Precedent

 Texas American Bank v.
 Southern Union Exploration, 714 S.W.2d 105 (Tex.
-App.—Eastland 1986) The creditor recorded an abstract that listed the wrong survey and omitted the county.
+App.—Eastland 1986).
+The creditor recorded an abstract that listed the wrong survey and omitted the county.
 The court held the legal description was fatally defective, so the lien never attached to the debtor’s land.
-This case established that even minor recording errors strip creditors of lien rights.
+This case shows how even “small” recording errors can strip creditors of lien rights.
 (View Case)

 Why Warren & Migliaccio Is the Call You Make Next

 Located near Richardson High School and downtown Plano, our principal office serves as a hub for helping Texans statewide.
-From Houston to Amarillo, and Austin to El Paso, we proudly represent clients in all 254 Texas counties.
-Whether you prefer to meet in person or online, we’re here to accommodate your schedule.
+From Houston to Amarillo and Austin to El Paso, we proudly represent judgment debtors in all 254 Texas counties by phone, video, or in-person meetings.

 Ready to move forward?
-Call (888) 584‑9614 today to schedule your free consultation.
-We’ll review your situation, discuss your options, and help you create a clear plan for resolution.
+Call (888) 584-9614 today or click here to schedule your free case review.
+We’ll review your situation, discuss your options, and help you create a clear plan to address the judgment lien and protect your property.

-How o I file an abstract of judgment in Texas?
+How do I file an abstract of judgment in Texas?

-(1) Firstly, request certified abstract from court clerk
+- (1) Request a certified abstract from the court clerk

-(3) Thirdly, file with county clerk’s real property records
+- (3) File the abstract with the county clerk’s real property records

-(5) Finally, mail copy to debtor’s last known address per Texas Property Code § 52.003.
+- (5) Mail a copy to the debtor’s last known address per Texas Property Code § 52.003

 What information is required on a Texas abstract of judgment?

-Texas law requires the debtor’s full name, last 3 SSN/DL digits, birthdate, address, judgment amount, court information, and creditor details.
+Texas law requires the debtor’s full name, last three SSN/DL digits (if available), birthdate (if available), address, judgment amount, court information, and creditor details.

 How do I check if there’s an abstract of judgment against me in Texas?